Frequently Asked Questions

 Mark your calendar now:

 You’ll want to get out of fast food mode!
 Things take a bit of time when you’re eating quality food right from the farm.
-Therefore look for your customization email just a day or two after you receive your first box so we can get started.
+Therefore look for your weekly June – October customization email just a day or two after you receive your CSA Market Box so we can get started.
+For the bi-weekly season November – May look for your customization email the following week after receiving your CSA Market Box.

 Here is an example of the farm’s timeline: